 A school must provide printed versions of electronic instructional materials to a student if the student does not have reliable access to technology at home.
+[For information about parental access to any online library catalog and library materials.]

 District Review of Instructional Materials